6 Strength Training Goals That Will Boost Your Workout Results

 Hypertrophy

-The results you get from training this way: The outcome of training for hypertrophy is visible muscle growth.
+The outcome of training for hypertrophy is visible muscle growth.
 Strength training will get you stronger no matter what, but it doesn’t mean you will “get bulky” or put on a lot of muscle mass quickly.
 If that’s one of your goals, this is where hypertrophy comes in!
 When it comes to squats, this looks like training for larger, well-defined leg muscles.

-How to do it: There are two ways you can approach training hypertrophy.
+There are two ways you can approach training hypertrophy.
 One is doing 6-12 reps per exercise with medium/heavy weights.
 The other option is doing 20+ reps per exercise with light weights.
 For both options, you’ll want to aim for an RPE of 7-8.
 The first option will feel that way because of the weight you choose, the second option because of the high reps you’re using, even if the weight is low.

 Extra: It’s popular in hypertrophy training to use supersets and dropsets to promote muscle growth.
 A superset is putting two exercises together that work the same muscle group (but there are many options for these!), and a dropset is doing the exercise until you can’t anymore, then dropping the weight and doing more.
 Because of the more complex ranges and strategies for hypertrophy, it can be helpful to follow a coach’s program for this goal instead of trying to do it on your own.